bast/talk-better-resource-usage/talk.md

 - We will together try some of this
-- Do not hesitate to contact [support](https://documentation.sigma2.no/getting_help/support_line.html) if you are unsure about how many cores/tasks/threads to ask for.
+- Do not hesitate to contact [support](https://documentation.sigma2.no/getting_help/support_line.html) if you are unsure about how many cores/tasks/threads to ask for